janhorubala/janhorubala.github.io/resume.md

 permalink: /resume/
 ---

-I am a web and mobile developer mostly experienced in frontend and React Native, now moving towards backend and devops.
-I am looking for opportunities to explore new programming approaches, software engineering techniques and startup/entrepreneurs methodologies.
+I am a web and mobile developer mostly experienced in frontend and React Native, now moving towards backend and DevOps.
+I am looking for opportunities to explore new programming approaches, software engineering techniques and startup methodologies.

 <hr>